StarrLucky/Noswear_Android_Client/README.md

 > 192.168.x.x/?shocking=on

- will trigger sending BLE command (*LEDPIN* high state, for example) into NRF51-board.
+ will trigger sending BLE command to NRF51-board to change SHOCKINGPIN state.

 ## NRF51 BLE: